Higashi Honganji Temple 東本願寺

 Each temple has its own highlights and interesting features.
 Like Nishi Honganji Temple, Higashi Honganji Temple has two very large halls.
-The slightly larger one, Goeido Hall, is the largest wooden structure in Kyoto .
+The slightly larger one, Goeido Hall, is one of the largest wooden structures in the world.

-Located a few blocks east is a small garden, Shoseien.
-This garden is used as a detached residence for the temple and is open to the public.
-Shoseien is lovely in all seasons and is usually less crowded than other gardens in the area.
+Located a few blocks east is a famous garden, Shoseien.
+The site was once a detached residence for the temple, but is now open to the public.
+Shoseien is lovely in all seasons and was designated a national scenic temple garden in 1936.
 The entry fee includes an illustrated guide to Shoseien, which makes a wonderful keepsake.

 While the two temples are similar, a few points distinguish Higashi Honganji Temple from its western counterpart.
 Located to the east, it was built 11 years after the Nishi Honganji complex and has larger wooden halls.
 Higashi Honganji also has a garden separate from the main grounds.